-This is a question that pops into the vast majority of guitar and bass players at some point of their journey into music playing and making, and its one that can make us reflect about the value of we give to objects.
+This is a question that pops into the vast majority of guitar and bass players at some point of their journey into music playing and making, and it's one that can make us reflect about the value we give to objects.

 This question can be even more pertinent if both end results end up being of good quality and at the same price point.
 There is no right or wrong answer, but personalization, originality, ergonomics and perception of value will probably be the factors to account for in this dilemma.

 Factories objective is to make the same object over and over again, within the pre-establish deviation margins.
 Luthiers are simply not bound to such restraints, and therefore can be wild and creative.
-If you are going to hand carve a neck, than it shouldn’t be so hard to increase its thickness and reduce nut width if that’s the musician desire.
-Factories and no so light to adjust to such requirements.
+If you are going to hand carve a neck, then it shouldn't be so hard to increase its thickness and reduce nut width if that's the musician's desire.
+Factories are not so light to adjust to such requirements.
 Personalization and original shapes are also easier for a luthier to carry on than a factory production line.

 The value of affordable guitars is that they are affordable!
 Such instruments will most likely not see any increase in their monetary value in 20 years.
-High end factory guitars and basses might not see an increase either, but if they are well preserve they probably wont loose much value either.
-If the luhier making the instruments if very sought after, his instruments are high-end with a price tag to match and you rarely see one for sale on the used market then there is a good chance that instrument might see an increase in the value in a long term.
+High end factory guitars and basses might not see an increase either, but if they are well preserved they probably won't lose much value either.
+If the luthier making the instruments is very sought after, his instruments are high-end with a price tag to match and you rarely see one for sale on the used market then there is a good chance that instrument might see an increase in the value in the long term.
 One luthier can only make x guitars in his career.

 Millions of bottles of dove cream shower are sold every day, but only a few dozens of handmade soap bars made out of olive oil from the coasts of France are sold every day.
 Both do their job but the handmade soap bar will have a unique fragrance and feel to it (and probably will not have a plastic bottle...)

-My best advise: choose the one that inspires you the most.
+My best advice: choose the one that inspires you the most.